[Minor revision–posted 4/13/21 (replaces 8/12/19 edition)]

 a.
 Copies of all correspondence between TTU and the debtor;

 b.
-Documentation reflecting attempted contacts with debtor and the result of such attempts;
+Documentation reflecting attempted contacts with the debtor and the result of such attempts;

 c.
-A record of all payments made by debtor and, where practical, copies of any checks tendered as payment;
+A record of all payments made by the debtor and, where practical, copies of any checks tendered as payment;

 d.
-Current information verifying debtor's place of business, the residential address and assets; and
+Current information verifying the debtor's place of business, the residential address, and assets; and

 e.
 Copies of any document creating the obligation, e.g., promissory note, invoice, etc.

 5. Use of Outside Collection Agencies

 a.
-TTU may not contract with an outside collection agency without prior written approval of the TAG.
+TTU may not contract with an outside collection agency without the prior written approval of the TAG.
 Contracts with collection agencies must go through the proper procurement procedures administered by the Procurement Services Office, and the contracts must be reviewed and approved by the TAG.

 b.
-In addition to information required by other state laws, all contracts for collection of delinquent obligations must contain or be supported by a proposal containing the following:
+In addition to the information required by other state laws, all contracts for collection of delinquent obligations must contain or be supported by a proposal containing the following:

 (1) A description of the obligations to be collected sufficient to enable the attorney general to determine what measures are necessary to attempt to collect the obligation(s);